amrmzfr-dev/mesraekuiti_ozone/README.md

 ========================================================= OZONE MACHINE COUNTER SYSTEM (ESP32)===================================================
 ================================================================================================================================================================

 This firmware powers an ozone machine counter-and-control panel built on an ESP32.
 It manages three treatment types (BASIC, STANDARD, PREMIUM) with per‑treatment timers, relays, and persistent counters stored in EEPROM.
+Event/command queues are persisted on an SD card for large, durable storage.
 The system is designed to be robust for rental/production scenarios with button-driven operation.

 ### Key Features
 - Three treatments: